• Home

 Sister

 My sister followed my mother a few short months later.
-Anne Marie was a funny, kind, beautiful soul who, at the young age of thirty-two, was stricken with an unusual and cruel illness that appeared suddenly and relentlessly stole her body but never her spirit.
+Anne Marie was a funny, kind, beautiful soul who, at the young age of thirty-two, was stricken with an unusual and cruel illness that appeared suddenly and relentlessly stole her body, but never her spirit.
 Her last weeks were a torture of desperate treatments and experiments intended to heal but instead just delivered more destruction.
 She fought as she lived, not passively but not with the outward rage shown by our mother.
 Her concerns were for her family, especially her two young daughters.
 She knew her passing would be unbearable for them.
 And for the brothers and sisters that stood by her bedside, fighting to make the right decisions.
 Though most did not believe in miracles, we wished for one.

 Through it all, there were moments of great conflict, terribly unfair decisions asked of those tasked with making them, and pure dread.
 But from Anne Marie, there was gentle humor and compassion for we who suffered and mourned her passing.